edmundito/ags-tween/docs/scripting/generaltweens.md

     GUI.StopTweenTransparency(optional TweenStopResult)
     Object.StopTweenTransparency(optional TweenStopResult)

-Tweens the transparency of a character, GUI, or object from its current transparecy to another.
+Tweens the transparency of a Character, GUI, or Object from its current transparecy to another.
 Note that by default, GUI tweens are non-blocking unlike the character and object tweens.

 Returns the tween duration (in loops) if the TweenStyle is non-blocking (`eNoBlockTween`).
 For a repeat TweenStyle (`eRepeatTween` or `eRepeatReverseTween`) it returns the duration of one tween cycle.
 For blocking tweens, it returns `1`.